madewithkoji/koji-core/README.md

 import { KojiBackend } from '@withkoji/core';
 ```

-Initialize the package with your configuration data, and use `KojiBackend.middleware` to scope operations per customization.
+Initialize the package with your configuration data, and use `KojiBackend.middleware` to scope operations for each customized version of the app.
 Add routes for backend operations (for example, use a Koji database).

 ```js